farrellw/twitter-sentiment-processing/README.md

-# Twitter Processing
+# Sentiment Twitter Processing
 A Spark 2.4.5, written in Scala and setup using Maven.

 # Running the Structured Streaming App

 The structured streaming app requires a Kafka cluster.
-The data on the topic is twitter data, formatted to be simple feature types by the Geomesa kafka producer.
+The data on the topic is raw twitter data.

 TODO replace below with twitter schema
 ```json